Tufts-COMP15/2014f_HW1/README.md

-# README for COMP 15 HW1 - Dynamic Arrays
+# ReadMe for COMP 15 HW1 - Dynamic Arrays

 Every assignment you submit you will include a ReadMe file.
 The name could be ReadMe, readme, Read-me.txt, readME, README.md (the “.md”